LZYEIL/UW-Madison-ML4ER/README.md

 - This course provides an introduction to basic Python/Data Analysis/Machine Learning knowledge for students who wish to participate in research.

-#### Disclaimer
-- The materials shared on this GitHub repository are for personal educational use only.
-If you believe this content violates any policies or rights, please contact me to delete.